 Introduction

 The authors have been involved in the development of a fixed wing tailless drone (UAV).
-We will examine all the problems that have been dealt for the unevenness of the longitudinal stability that, in vehicles with similar architecture, is very critical [1]-[3].
+We will examine the critical challenge of maintaining longitudinal stability that confronts aircraft with this design [1]-[3].

-In the next sections, we will briefly illustrate the type of hardware that has been chosen and, after explaining the aerodynamic problems, we will address the simplification of calculation by adopting a fuzzy logic resolution method in order to lighten the calculation effort.
-In a context of current flight in which the various segments (earth-air-space) converse with each other, the ground segment, thanks to the technologies typical of the IoT and in particular the Wi-Fi, is taking on an ever increasing role important in flight phases at the base station and landing for UAVs [4].
+In the next sections, we will briefly illustrate the type of hardware that was chosen, and, after discussing the aerodynamic challenges, we will address the fuzzy logic resolution method that was used to simplify the calculations.
+In the current context of flight in which the ground, air and space segments must converse with each other, the ground segment, thanks to Internet-of-Things (IoT) and Wi-Fi technology, is taking on an increasingly important role for UAVs during flight phases and landing via the base station [4].

 Figure 1.
-Rendering of the “flying wing” drone.
+Rendering of the flying wing drone.

-We can therefore say that the approach of the Industry 4.0 is wedging even in the aerospace world that is extremely conservative and less prone to cause change.
-This reluctance to change is due only to a key aspect of flight (air or space): safety.
-It took decades of testing and certification to entrust an airliner to the autopilot: however, the cabin must remain sentinel by the human pilot.
-Contrary to popular belief, safety in a drone must not be less, although there are no people on-board.
-In the case examined in this paper, we entrust the control of longitudinal stability to an automatic system that, far from behaving like a simple machine, approaches, thanks to fuzzy logic, to "human" behaviour, avoiding however its weaknesses [5].
+We can therefore say that Industry 4.0 is making inroads even into the extremely conservative and slow-to-change field of aerospace.
+This reluctance to change is, of course, due to a key aspect of both air and spaceflight: safety.
+It took decades of testing and certification to entrust an airliner to the autopilot, and even now, the cabin must be staffed by a human pilot.
+Contrary to popular belief, safety is not less important in drones, even though there are no people on board.
+In the case examined in this paper, we entrust the control of longitudinal stability to an automatic system that, far from behaving like a simple machine, uses fuzzy logic to approach human behaviour, while still avoiding human weaknesses [5].

 State of the Art

-The architecture of the "flying wing" (i.e. without horizontal empennage) is the first to appear in the world of aviation: soon it was noticed that it was intrinsically unstable.
+The flying wing design (i.e. an aircraft without horizontal empennage) was among the first to appear in the world of aviation; however, it was soon found to be intrinsically unstable.
 This instability leads to a loss of control if the flight is disturbed by a gust or a manoeuvre.
-After a rapid development of aeronautical engineering in the early 1900s, the idea of a tailless aircraft takes hold in the world of gliders: in particular, the Horten brothers will develop an entire family of gliders of this type.
-Afterwards they will study and use special aerofoils optimized for this type of vehicle.
+Following the rapid development of aeronautical engineering in the early 1900s, the idea of tailless aircraft took hold in the world of gliders.
+In particular, the Horten brothers developed an entire family of gliders of this type.
+This led to the study and use of special aerofoils optimised for this type of vehicle.
 After an uncertain start in the 1950s by Northrop Aviation (today Northrop-Grumman), the B-2 Spirit arrived in the late 1990s, an aerodynamically mature aircraft from all points of view.
-From the UAV point of view, the tailless formula was immediately lucky, so we immediately witnessed a flow of models and strategies of use: generally, they are engaged in missions in which acrobatics is certainly not the main requirement indeed; stability is favoured as they are used as aerial photogrammetric platforms.
-Due to the low drag, as has been said, they are used especially for surveillance tasks, in temporally demanding missions: for this reason, the use of remote piloting is increasingly abandoned in favour of a more tactical-operational autonomy.
-For this reason, autonomous navigation systems are developed which have robust stability routines within them: in this perspective our work is aimed at proposing increasingly efficient and faster calculation methods.
+In the design of UAVs, the tailless formula was immediately successful, generating a series of models and strategies of use.
+Generally, they are engaged in missions in which acrobatics are clearly not the main requirement; indeed, stability is an essential feature in their use as aerial photogrammetric platforms.
+Due to the low drag, as has been noted, they are especially useful for surveillance tasks in temporally demanding missions.
+For this reason, the use of remote piloting is increasingly abandoned in favour of more tactical-operational autonomy.
+As a result, autonomous navigation systems that contain robust stability routines have been developed.
+Within this context, our work is aimed at proposing increasingly fast and efficient calculation methods.

 The Sytem

-The UAV Vehicle
+The UAV

-The architecture (see Figure 1) of the drone is based on a "flying wing", tailless with winglets at the wing tips and energized by a pusher propeller.
-Such architectures allow extremely low aerodynamic inducted resistance at the price of a strong criticality: poor longitudinal stability [6]-[8].
+The design (see Figure 1) of the drone is based on a flying wing: it is tailless with winglets at the wing tips and is energised by a pusher propeller.
+Such designs have extremely low aerodynamic inducted resistance at the price of a strong criticality: poor longitudinal stability [6]-[8].